Local Storage seems to be disabled in your browser.

 For the best experience on our site, be sure to turn on Local Storage in your browser.

 1964, Liverpool born Pete Kinsella responded to an advertisement in the UK Daily Telegraph for 'Instrument Makers' to train at the Wild Heerbrugg factory in Switzerland (now renamed Leica).
-After completing his training, in 1967 Pete and his wife Anne moved to New Zealand to establish a service department for the New Zealand Wild Heerbrugg agents 'Dental and Medical'.
+After completing his training, in 1967 Pete and his wife Anne moved to New Zealand, to establish a service department for the New Zealand Wild Heerbrugg agents 'Dental and Medical'.

-1986 'Trig Surveying Instrument Co.' and Auckland based 'Geodetic Instruments' acquired the exclusive New Zealand agency for 'Topcon' surveying equipment, which broadened Trig's product range in to Lasers and Levels, along with other brands such as Myzox Japan, to offer a full range of accessories and solutions.
+1986 'Trig Surveying Instrument Co.' and Auckland based 'Geodetic Instruments' acquired the exclusive New Zealand agency for 'Topcon' surveying equipment, which broadened Trig's product range to include Lasers and Total Stations, along with other brands such as Myzox Japan, to offer a full range of accessories and solutions.

-By 1995, running out of space and in a building that was flagged to be demolished to make way for Wellington’s long awaited motorway extension, the company moved to a new, custom built premises in Ngauranga, just north of the Wellington CBD.
+1995 Running out of space and in a building that was flagged to be demolished to make way for Wellington’s long awaited motorway extension, the company moved to a new, custom built premises in Ngauranga, just north of the Wellington CBD.

-In 2019, Trig Instruments became the exclusive New Zealand distributor for Stonex, Italy's high-end range of GNSS, Total Station and laser scanner survey solutions.
+2019, Trig Instruments became the exclusive New Zealand distributor for Stonex, Italy's high-end range of GNSS, Total Station and laser scanner survey solutions.

-2020 was a challenging year for New Zealand with the Covid-19 pandemic, but it also brought a lot of infrastructure work, which enabled Trig Instruments to pick up the agency for Hemisphere Machine Control systems, which sat perfectly alongside the existing range, to offer a full gamut of solutions to the civil and contracting sector.
+2020 was a challenging year for New Zealand, with the Covid-19 pandemic, but it also brought a lot of infrastructure work, which enabled Trig Instruments to pick up the agency for 'Hemisphere Machine Control systems', which sat perfectly alongside the existing range, to offer a full gamut of solutions to the civil and contracting sector.

 The future for Trig Instruments looks very bright indeed, with continued growth in all areas of our business.
-For that we thank our loyal staff, suppliers around the globe, and most importantly our customers, who have grown with our business and continue as always, to be our main focus.
+For that we thank our loyal staff, suppliers around the globe, and most importantly our customers, who have grown with our business and continue as always, to be our focus.

 - UK Daily Telegraph